USB notes

 - and a ground

-- technically the USB3 part is entirely separated from USB2 part (which made hubs more interesting)
+- in fact, technically the USB3 part is entirely separated from USB2 part (great for backwards compatibility, though adds more footnotes about e.g. hub implementations)

 PC controllers will be one of